glassechidna/awsctx/README.md

 ## Outstanding issues

-**Automation**.
-To be maximally useful, I need to set up CI to automatically publish a tag in this repo every time the upstream AWS SDK has a new version published.
-Ideally the version numbers should be in sync with AWS to avoid hair being torn out.

 **Pagination and waiters**.
 I haven't yet implemented support for the `*PagesWithContext` methods.
 Those are useful and should be added.
 Likewise for the `WaitUntil***WithContext` methods.